jociemoore/airline-routes-app/README.md

 # Airline Routes Application

+Click to see the app [here](https://intense-wildwood-70420.herokuapp.com/).

 This application allows users to view airline routes and filter them by airline and/or airport.
-[See here](https://intense-wildwood-70420.herokuapp.com/) It was deployed through Heroku and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+It was deployed through Heroku and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents